schacon/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 And then when you get to the command line, you revert that commit and create two (or more) new ones.
-Lets say 21d80a5 modified two files, file1 and file2, and you wanted to split them into seperate commits.
+Lets say 21d80a5 modified two files, file1 and file2, and you wanted to split them into separate commits.
 You could do this after the rebase dropped you to the command line :

 	$ git reset HEAD^